yanickw/retirement_advisor_bot/README.md

 ## AMAZON LAMBDA | Lambda Function

-The AMAZON LAMBDA function was added to the AMAZON LEX configuration to validate some of the data the user inputs:
+The AMAZON LAMBDA function was added to the AMAZON LEX configuration to validate some of the user data inputs:
 - Age
 - Investment amount